 His dissertation titled "The Work of Nonfiction: Simulator Games in Germany," considers the aesthetics, production, and reception of the genre of “simulator games” in Germany and beyond.
 Beginning in the mid-2000s, computer games about industrialized forms of agricultural, public-service, construction, and logistical work exploded in popularity across Europe, and especially in Germany.
 His dissertation asks how and why these games about work became popular leisure-time commodities.
 You can learn more about his dissertation

 Derek has also published, presented, and designed multimodal research projects about a variety of topics, including climate change as structural violence, the relationship between horror and capitalism, the importance of the camera in early 20th Century German thought, "modding" practices in computer games, and surveillance.
-For more details on his research and publications, see his .
+For more details on his research and publications, see his CV.